anhuong/fms-hf-tuning/architecture_records/004-logging-dir-param.md

 ## Summary and Objective

 There is a need for the continuous streaming to the log file to be accessible during tuning in order to display the information in a graph.
-Currently, although loss is continuously streamed to the ttraining_logs.jsonl`, this file is not accessible in the given `output_dir` specified by the user until tuning is complete.
+Currently, although loss is continuously streamed to the `training_logs.jsonl`, this file is not accessible in the given `output_dir` specified by the user until tuning is complete.

 ### Motivation